Rocksri/Sql/README.md

 ## File Contents

-* `ecommerce_database.sql`: Contains the SQL script to create the database, tables, insert sample data, and run the queries.
+* `SQL Task.sql`: Contains the SQL script to create the database, tables, insert sample data, and run the queries.
 * `README.md`: This file, providing project documentation.

 ## Notes